supaglue-labs/supaglue/docs/docs/integration-patterns/actions-api.md

 :::

+## Field mappings
+[Field mappings](../platform/field-mapping) can be used in the Actions API to reverse-map fields from your system to your customer's fields if you opted to use field mappings for Managed Syncs.

 ## Pass-through API

 For any action not directly supported by Supaglue's API, you can use our pass-through API.
 This lets you make any API call directly against the remote provider.
 See our [API reference](https://docs.supaglue.com/api) for more details.